stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-They should just go like, y'know, I don't know...
+They should just go like, you know, I don't know...

 #### BEN